jamesrwhite/minicron/README.md

 >
 > The latest stable release is
 > [v0.9.6](https://github.com/jamesrwhite/minicron/tree/v0.9.6), but
-> `0.9.x` is not being actively developed/supported, I will accept small bug fixes but no new features.
+> `0.9.x` is not being actively developed/supported.
 >
 > This branch (master) is the current state of progress towards a v1.0 release, I do intend to continue
 > working on minicron but don't have as much spare time at the moment as I did in the past to dedicate to it.